AVividLight/AVividLight/README.md

 ![header](/Resources/Header/0705.png)

-Hello!
-Thank you for viewing my page.
+Thank you for viewing my profile.
 Please expand the sections below to find out a bit more about me, my skills and certifications, and access a guided overview of my projects.

 <details>
 <summary>Skills</summary>